Pod Security Policies(PSP)

 RBAC - ServiceAccount

-There are existing Namespaces ns1
+There are existing Namespaces ns1 and ns2

-Create ServiceAccount pipeline
+Create ServiceAccount pipeline in both Namespaces.

 - These SAs should be allowed to

-almost everything in the whole cluster.
-You can use the default ClusterRoleview
+viewalmost everything in the whole cluster.
+You can use the default ClusterRoleviewfor this - These SAs should be allowed to

-in their Namespace.
+createanddeleteDeploymentsin their Namespace.

 Verify everything using kubectl auth can-i